Baramykin/MiiCraft-/README.md

-That is original files for UI for MiiCraft+ SLA printer
+That is original files for UI for MiiCraft+ SLA printer.